 Bulgaria: In parliamentary elections, Citizens for the European Development of Bulgaria wins 39.7% of the vote (116 of 240 seats), the Bulgarian Socialist Party 17.7% (40), the Movement for Rights and Freedoms 14.4% (38), Ataka 9.4% (21), the Blue Coalition 6.8% (15), and Order, Law, Justice 4.1% (10).
 Turnout is 60.2%.
 On July 16 President Georgi Purvanov asks Boiko Borisov to form a government.
 On July 23 Borisov announces the composition of his cabinet, including Rumiana Jeleva as foreign minister, Nikolay Mladenov as defense minister, Tsvetan Tsvetanov as interior minister, and Simeon Djankov as finance minister.
 The new government is sworn in on July 27.

-Japan: In gubernatorial elections in Shizuoka, Heita Kawakatsu (backed by the Democratic Party of Japan, the Social Democratic Party, and the People's New Party), with 39.6% of the vote, defeats Yukiko Sakamoto (supported by the Liberal-Democratic Party and New Komeito), with 38.8%, and Toru Unno (independent), with 18.1%.
-Turnout is 61.1%.
+Japan: In gubernatorial elections in Shizuoka, Heita Kawakatsu (backed by the Democratic Party of Japan, the Social Democratic Party, and the People's New Party), with 39.6% of the vote, defeats Yukiko Sakamoto (supported by the Liberal-Democratic Party and New Komeito), with 38.8%, and Toru Unno (independent), with 18.1%; turnout is 61.1%.
+In Hyogo, incumbent Toshizo Ido wins 68.8% of the vote and Kotaro Tanaka 31.2%; turnout is 36%.

 Mexico: In parliamentary elections, the Institutional Revolutionary Party (PRI) wins 36.7% of the vote (241 of 500 seats), the National Action Party (PAN) 28% (147), the Party of the Democratic Revolution (PRD) 12.2% (72), and the Ecologist Green Party of Mexico 6.7% (17).
 Results of gubernatorial elections: